Parenting an Autistic Adult

-When we talk about autism (which we are doing often during Autism Awareness Month), we tend to talk about children and ways that their parents can help.
-But children grow, and the parents of autistic children become parents of autistic adults, a role that is less defined and less discussed.
+When we talk about autism (which we are doing often during Autism Awareness Month), we tend to talk about children and ways that their parents can help, in a previous blog we have talked about the baby carrier safety when having autistic babies.
+But children grow, and the parents of autistic children become parents of autistic adults, a role that is less defined and less discussed, an Autistic Parent you may need to treat things a bit different, you may need to be a bit extra careful, and sure, when they are kids you still need to do the same things any other parent does, like making sure he gets the best infant car seat, but once he grows up things change, and this doesn’t mean you can stop looking out for him.
 In a guest blog today, Laura Shumaker, author of “A Regular Guy: Growing Up With Autism,” describes one weekend with her grown son Matthew, navigating the changing rules one interaction at a time.

 By LAURA SHUMAKER

 When I pulled into the parking lot of my 23-year-old son’s home near Santa Cruz, Calif., he was standing there with his head cocked impatiently.
 “You said you would be here at 12 noon, and it’s 12:11 already,” he huffed.
 Even though it was a cold and drizzly February day, Matthew was wearing his favorite outfit: white socks and sandals, shorts and a Roy Orbison T-shirt.